Hillsong’s Masterclass in Communicating Moral Failures

 Too often houses of worship wait until after the public is aware of a scandal to comment, if they decide to comment at all.
 Recognizing that some of the most heinous coverups have come from religious institutions, houses of worship and faith-based organizations must work at regaining trust and understand the inherent skepticism that may be present.
 One way to do that is by communicating in a timely manner, consistently, truthfully and with compassion.
 It also means knowing how to communicate when you, or someone in your organization, has done something wrong.
 That is the real litmus test.

 Faith-based organizations, like faith leaders, are always held to a higher standard.
 Any time there is a discrepancy between what you say and what you do, or a reputation-reality gap, people will be quick to point that out.
 That response is even more voracious when viewed through a religious lens and perceived as hypocrisy.
-Proactive, timely and transparent communication is essential to fostering trust and working through problems.
-As a clarification, and as demonstrated by Hillsong, transparency does not mean you have to share every detail, but rather be candid and forthright about the situation at hand.
+Proactive, timely and transparent communication is essential to fostering trust and working through problems, especially for church crisis communications.
+As a clarification, transparency does not mean you have to share every detail, but rather be candid and forthright about the situation at hand.

 Remember that nothing stays secret for long, and if you want to save or manage a reputation and control your narrative, you must take a proactive approach to communication.
-Hiding something, or worse, covering it up, only further deepens the divide between your organization and those you serve.
-Beyond that, it will tarnish your organization’s credibility and, in some cases, lead to its downfall.
+As subsequent months unfolded, more came to light about the challenges and alleged misconduct at Hillsong, resulting in additional staff departures, legal investigations and even Senior Pastor Houston stepping down.
+While the initial response was proactive, several subsequent communication missteps only further fanned the flames of discontent.
+Hiding something, or worse, covering it up, only deepens the divide between your organization and those you serve.
+Not only will it tarnish your organization’s credibility and your personal credibility, in many cases, these behaviors are a bellwether for a leader’s downfall and a company’s demise.